giovannipbonin/ieee-program/README.md

 - [ ] [The Deep Mind Of Demis Hassabis](https://backchannel.com/the-deep-mind-of-demis-hassabis-156112890d8a)
 - [ ] The myth of the Genius Programmer](https://www.youtube.com/watch?v=0SARbwvhupQ)

-[ ] Start reading 20 minutes a day:
+[ ] Start reading 20 minutes a day (or whatever fits your learning style/routine):
 [Book: How Google Works](https://www.amazon.com/How-Google-Works-Eric-Schmidt/dp/1455582344)